Change Started

 Let me mention the first one, which is mentioned on the noticeboard outside the tree compound.

-The headline of the noticeboard written by the local administration is “Swarg se Utra ek Vriksh” meaning, a tree that has come down from Heaven.
+The headline of the noticeboard written by the local administration is “Swarg se Utra ek Vriksh”, meaning a tree that has come down from Heaven.

-As per the Hindu scriptures, Samudra Manthan, or the churning of the ocean is one of the most significant moments in history.
+As per the Hindu scriptures, Samudra Manthan, or the churning of the ocean, is one of the most significant moments in history.

 Many kinds of gifts, treasures, animals, and valuables emerged from that ocean churn, and the Parijat tree is one of them.
 Lord Indra took the tree with him to the heavens.

-Then, during the Mahabharata era, Arjuna the main hero of the Pandava clan brought this tree to the earth for his mother Kunti.
-She used the flowers of the tree as an offering to Lord Shiva and seek the victory of Pandavas in the great war (Mahabharata).
+She used the flowers of the tree as an offering to Lord Shiva and sought the victory of the Pandavas in the great war (Mahabharata).

-The name of the Kintur village and the area nameBarabanki also seem to be derived from Kunti.
+The name of the Kintur village and the area name, Barabanki, also seem to be derived from Kunti.

 Lord Krishna brought the Parijat Tree for his wife